mheiges/vagrant-webdev/README.md

 _This is still under development and highly experimental._

-Copy `installsite_min.prop` from https://github.com/mheiges/ansible-ebrcwebsite/tree/master/doc to `installsite.prop` in the same directory as this project's `Vagrantfile`.
+Copy `installsite_min.prop` from https://github.com/mheiges/ansible-ebrcwebsite/tree/master/doc to `installsite.yml` in the same directory as this project's `Vagrantfile`.

-Edit `installsite.prop`.
+Edit `installsite.yml`.
 Configure a source for default values from /dashboard and other personalized settings.

 Start the Virtual Machine